The small African nation-state of Djibouti (capital Djibouti) and neighboring nation-states

 President elected by popular vote for a five-year term; president is eligible to hold office until age 75.
 Unicameral Chamber of Deputies or Chambre des Deputes (65 seats); members elected by popular vote to serve five-year terms); note - constitutional amendments in 2010 provided for the establishment of a senate.

-French territory until 1977.
-Civil war between ethnicities in the 1990s that ended in 2001.
-Presidential elections held in 1999.
+Known as French Somaliland before it became independent in 1977.
+Civil war between ethnicities in the 1990s ended in 2001.